 Myo-inositol regulates blood sodium levels which helps in the maintenance of healthy myelin sheaths that protect neurons.

 Inositol can relieve anxiety and Obsessive-Compulsive Disorder (OCD).
 Myo-inositol can reduce panic attacks.
 And inositol can reduce mood swings.

 Studies show that inositol is as effective as SSRI’s in treating the symptoms of bulimia and binge eating.[xvi]

 Inositol can protect against lung cancer caused by smoking.[xvii]

-Myo-inositol increases sperm concentration, total sperm count, decreases follicle stimulating hormone and luteinizing hormone in infertile males.[xviii]
+Myo-inositol increases sperm concentration, total sperm count, and re-balanced follicle stimulating hormone and luteinizing hormone in infertile males.[xviii]

 Myo-inositol can help lower LDL-cholesterol (bad-cholesterol), C-reactive protein and blood glucose levels while increasing HDL-cholesterol (good cholesterol).[xix]